terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 To install and configure the **IBM AppFlow** GitHub application refer to https://github.com/apps/ibm-enterprise-application-service

 **Note:** in the case you need to configure an Enterprise Application Service instance in an environment different from IBM Cloud public platform, you need to install and configure a specific version of the **IBM AppFlow** GitHub application.

+## DR use case input parameters

+The following optional input parameters are required in order to pre-configure the Enterprise Application Service instance for the DR use case:

+1. URL of the Maven repository storing the built Java liberty application to run in the Enterprise Application Service instance
+2. URL of the GitHub repository storing the Java liberty application configuration to run in the Enterprise Application Service instance
+3. GitHub token with read access to the configuration repositories.

+**Note:** like the BDR use case, all these parameters are mandatory in the case any of them is different than their default null value.
+When all of them are left to the default null value it will be possible to configure the instance with their values once the instance is successfully created, as describe [here](#create-an-enterprise-application-service-instance-without-setting-any-repository)

+The GitHub configuration repository must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)

+### Create an Enterprise Application Service instance without setting any repository

+This module (and the Enterprise Application Service) allows to create an instance of the Enterprise Application Service without setting any source and configuration repository: in the case the source code (GitHub or Maven) and the configuration repositories are not set at Enterprise Application Service instance deployment time, and it will be possible to configure them through the Enterprise Application Service dashboard url that will be included in the `ease_instance` output details of this module.

+Also for this option, if using a source and configuration GitHub repositories for a BDR use-case, the repositories must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)

 ### Java liberty sample application
 For an example of source code and configuration repositories to build in an Enterprise Application Service instance you can fork the repositories below: